Corporate Update: FuelPositive Initiatives Progressing as Planned

 Future Acquisitions

-- FuelPositive is exploring further complimentary acquisitions to broaden its sustainability portfolio directly related to carbon free ammonia, power generation and enabling technologies.
+- FuelPositive is exploring further complementary acquisitions to broaden its sustainability portfolio directly related to carbon free ammonia, power generation and enabling technologies.

 About FuelPositive